Mykhailo Dobkin: Return to parliamentary politics

 In the 2014 Ukrainian parliamentary election, Dobkin was again re-elected into the Verkhovna Rada, this time as third on the party list for Opposition Bloc.

 On 13 July 2017, the Verkhovna Rada stripped Dobkin of his parliamentary immunity.
 Dobkin was subsequently arrested on suspicions of abuse of office and assistance to fraud in order to obtain 78 hectares of land in Kharkiv worth more than US$8.5 million.
 Two days later, a Kyiv court ruled that Dobkin was to remain in custody until 14 September 2017, and granted bail at ₴50 million.
 On 19 July, members of the Opposition Bloc posted his bail.

 Dobkin left Opposition Bloc in October 2017, voicing his disapproval of the party's support for judicial reform efforts.
-In February 2018, he founded his own party, the Party of Christian Socialists, and in June 2019 joined Opposition Bloc — Party for Peace and Development, along with the rest of his party.
+In February 2018, he founded his own party, the Party of Christian Socialists, and in June 2019 joined Opposition Bloc (2019), along with the rest of his party.
 In the 2019 Ukrainian parliamentary election, Dobkin unsuccessfully ran as a candidate on the party list, with the party failing to cross the 5% election barrier.

 2020 and 2021 Kharkiv mayoral elections

-Although in July 2020 Dobkin had announced his candidacy for Mayor of Kharkiv in the 2020 Ukrainian local elections, he stated in September 2020 that he had submitted documents for registration as a candidate for mayor of Kharkiv.
+Although in July 2020 Dobkin had announced his candidacy for Mayor of Kharkiv in the 2020 Kharkiv local elections, he stated in September 2020 that he had submitted documents for registration as a candidate for mayor of Kharkiv.
 On 4 October 2020, 11 days prior to the election, he withdrew his candidacy in favour of incumbent mayor Hennadiy Kernes, his political ally and successor.

 Kernes died on 17 December 2020 from complications of COVID-19.
 A snap mayoral election in Kharkiv was set on 31 October 2021 to determinate Kernes' successor.
 In this election, Dobkin was once again a mayoral candidate.
 On 29 September 2021, Opposition Platform — For Life announced it supported Dobkin in the mayoral election.
 The election commission declared Ihor Terekhov the winner of the election with 50.66% of the votes.
 Dobkin finished the race in second place with 28.4% of the vote.

 2022 Russian invasion of Ukraine

 Dobkin condemned the 2022 Russian invasion of Ukraine on its second day.
 On 17 March 2022, Dobkin posted a video of President Volodymyr Zelenskyy on his Instagram page, and signed it with the comment "[He is] ours".

+Dobkin graduated from the Kharkiv Theological Seminary (UOC-MP), and on April 7, 2022, in the Kharkiv Annunciation Cathedral, Metropolitan Onufry of Kharkiv and Bohodukhiv ordained him to the rank of deacon.

-In June, Igor Girkin (Strelkov) said that a month before the start of the 2022 Russian invasion of Ukraine, the 5th service of the FSB was negotiating with Dobkin about the possibility of creating the so-called “Kharkov People’s Republic” in the Kharkiv region.
+In June, Igor Girkin (Strelkov) said that a month before the start of the 2022 Russian invasion of Ukraine, the 5th service of the FSB was negotiating with Dobkin about the possibility of creating the so-called "Kharkov People’s Republic" in the Kharkiv Oblast.